Professional Loadmaster Association’s

 Nominating Individual.
 Any Professional Loadmaster Association (PLA) member in good standing may nominate another Loadmaster for outstanding performance.
 No individual can nominate himself or herself.

 Specific Guidance.
 Each nomination package will be routed through local chapter’s Awards and Recognition POC.
-In the event the Loadmaster being nominated is not near a local chapter, it may be sent directly to Kyle Disney at firstname.lastname@example.org.
+In the event the Loadmaster being nominated is not near a local chapter, it may be sent directly to Trevor Smith at firstname.lastname@example.org.

 Period: One year, 1 January to 31 December.
 Nominations are due no later than 31 March after the closing of the award period.